Promotional Content & In-App Events on AppTweak

 - Cross-over: A cross-over between games or IP collaboration event.

-We know that Google Play LiveOps and iOS 15 in-app events are a big thing for our users, and this is why we prioritized these features to show valuable insights before any other tool!
+We know that Google Play promotional content and in-app events are a big thing for our users.
+That is why we prioritized these features to show valuable insights before any other tool!

-We strongly advise you to take a close look at what your competitors are doing regarding LiveOps and in-app events!
+We strongly advise you to take a close look at what your competitors are doing regarding promotional content and in-app events!
 Monitoring and analyzing strategies in your industry could teach you how (not) to launch events and suggest the creatives you could prioritize.

 Thanks to these additions on AppTweak, you will now be able to:

-- Understand your competitors’ LiveOps and in-app event strategies.
+- Understand & get inspired by your competitors’ promotional content and in-app event strategies.

-- Get inspired by your competitors’ LiveOps and in-app event visuals.
+- Get inspired by your competitors’ promotional content and in-app event visuals.

 - Understand which types of events are prioritized by your competitors.